innopolis-devops/labs/app_python/PYTHON.md

 - As a linter for Python, I chose `pycodestyle`, which is essentially PEP8.
 The reason I chose it is because the PEP8 specifications were created directly by the Python community, so I trust it more.

 - As a linter for markdown, I chose `markdownlint`, which has a handy extension for my development environment and is very popular.

+## Unit Tests

+I used the well-known [pytest](http://pytest.org) framework to write unit tests.
+Basically, I wrote only one test for the time parser, but still, here are the best practices I followed:

+- Parameterize the input data and similar behavior.

+- Use [pytest conventions](https://docs.pytest.org/en/7.1.x/explanation/goodpractices.html#conventions-for-python-test-discovery) in the naming of test files and functions.

+- Use a separate `tests` directory with `__init__.py` file to easily run tests outside of it.

+- Import only the modules, objects and functions you need for testing.